kihyunee/genomics_tutorial_repo/4_short_read_assembly.md

 It'll take several hours to finish.

 ### Go back to slide and get a brief introduction to the unicycler assembler.
+Also cover Bandage introduction now.

 ### Abort the process as we can't wait too long.